Knaresborough Castle: Present day

 The remains of the castle are open to the public and there is a charge for entry to the interior remains.
 The grounds are used as a public leisure space, with a bowling green and putting green open during the summer.
 It is also used as a performing space.
 It plays host to frequent events, such as the annual FEVA (Festival of Visual Arts and Entertainment).
 The property is owned by the monarch as part of the Duchy of Lancaster holdings, but is administered by North Yorkshire Council.

 Crags below Knaresborough Castle.
 There is an unconformity between mid-Carboniferous sandstones at the road level and late Permian grits and limestones above.

+Knaresborough castle has had ravens since 2000, one of which was given by the Tower of London, and an African pied crow named Mourdour.
+In 2018, Mourdour was filmed greeting people at the castle in a Yorkshire accent, saying "Y'alright love?"
+The video subsequently went viral and was reported by various news broadcasters.

 Description

 The castle, now much ruined, comprised two walled baileys set one behind the other, with the outer bailey on the town side and the inner bailey on the cliff side.
 The enclosure wall was punctuated by solid towers along its length, and a pair, visible today, formed the main gate.
 At the junction between the inner and outer baileys, on the north side of the castle stood a tall five-sided keep, the eastern parts of which have been pulled down.
 The keep had a vaulted basement, at least three upper storeys, and served as a residence for the lord of the castle throughout the castle's history.
 The castle baileys contained residential buildings, and some foundations have survived.
 In 1789, historian Ely Hargrove wrote that the castle contained "only three rooms on a floor, and measures, in front, only fifty-four feet."